Kolonin-Gleb/Kolonin-Gleb/README.md

 Skills: Python / C++ / SQL / Machine Learning / Web

 - 🔭 I’m currently studying in college.
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning C#.
-- 👯 I’m looking to collaborate on Machine Learning projects
+- 👯 I’m looking to collaborate on world changing projects!
 - 💬 Ask me about the future
 - 📫 How to reach me: Telegram: @Spaceship24